Heidi Schreck’s Personalized U.S. History Delivers the Goods

 by Barry David Horwitz

 Heidi Schreck plays the Constitution like a Stradavarius, deploying Amendments, lyrically, in defense of the rights of women, LGBT, and minorities.
-Heidi acquired her skills in a series of Constitutional debates, organized by the stingy palace guardians at the American Legion.
+Heidi acquired her skills in a series of Constitutional debates for teenagers, organized by the stingy palace guardians at the American Legion.

 On stage, we are confronted with a typical mid-century, mid-western American Legion war veteran meeting hall.
 We could be anywhere in Peoria or in Fresno.
 On the back wall hang 50+ framed black and white photographs of white male American Legion local heroes.
 These dignitaries have lead the Legion of the local Chapter..
 In fact, a delegate from the Legion soon appears onstage.